Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: The collapsed oscillations

 In order to deal with $\phi_e(x)$, we recall part \ref{bessel_dos'} of Corollary \ref{cor:bessel_solution_rescale}.
-For all $\epsilon$ small, $\xi_0$ is uniformly bounded above and below due to (\ref{eq:jo_lambda}); hence the operator norm of the rescaled solution operator satisfies with an implicit constant independent of $\epsilon$.
-We are always integrating backwards in the variable $x$, i.e.\ $x < \bar{x}$ in (\ref{eq:jo_bessel_inhomog}), hence we can see that , defining the $l^{\infty}$ norm on $\R^2$ as $\|(x,y)\|_{l^{\infty}}= \max\{|x|,|y|\}$:
+Using Corollary~\ref{cor:oscillation}, in particular the upper and lower bounds for $\xi_0$ in \eqref{eq:xi0_upperlower}, the operator norm of the rescaled solution operator satisfies